 Replant your hands to the mat and step or jump back to high plank position.

-TABATA TWO: Push Up Plank Jack
+Push Up Plank Jack

 Targets: Upper body muscles – chest, shoulders, triceps, abs, core and inner and outer thigh muscles.

-How to do Push Up Plank Jacks:
+How To Do A Push Up Plank Jack

 Lower your body down towards the mat, leading with your chest as you perform a push up.
 Elbows fall back towards your body.

-Hold high plank as you “jack” your feet out wide, then jack them back to center.
-Returning to the starting position.
+Hold high plank as you “jack” your feet out wide, then jack them back to center, returning to the starting position.

-Targets: Legs, glutes, quads, calves and core.
+Targets: Legs, glutes, quads, hips, hamstrings, calves and core.

-Keeping your torso upright, jump with enough force to propel both feet off the floor as you switch your stance mid-air (left leg back, right foot forward).
+Then, perform a “lunge jump” by exploding up from the split lunge position, jumping with enough force to propel both feet off the floor as you switch your stance mid-air (left leg back, right foot forward).

 Land softly in the reverse lunge position and power back up to continue this explosive movement.

-CORE BURNOUT THREE: Army Crawl + Plank Knee Drives
+Army Crawl And Plank Knee Drives

 Targets: Total body — shoulders, chest, triceps, back, core, legs, glutes, hamstrings and quads.

-How to do an Army Crawl with Plank Knee Drives:
+How To Do An Army Crawl With Plank Knee Drives

 Hold this position, maintaining a straight line with your body, gaze slightly in front of you.